SpLDs: A teacher's guide: A Teacher's GuideStudents and teacher working on splds in a school setting

 Visual-Motor Integration Tests: examining if the brain is linking the visual aids with motor coordination skills.
 Includes, the Bender Visual-Motor Gestalt Test and the Developmental Test of Visual-Motor Integration.

-each pupil can learn and achieve certain skills in life.
-The main changeling is to know the path that will lead to the pupil's success.
+Each learner can learn and achieve certain skills in life.
+The main changeling is to know the path that will lead to the learner's success.

 Where can teachers find reliable resources about SpLD?